MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-generate-version-usage-report.md

 - SPO160
 - SPS150
 - MET150
-description: "This article provides guidance on how to generate and analyze Version usage report for SharePoint Site."
+description: "This article provides guidance on how to generate and analyze version usage report for SharePoint Site."

 ---

-# Tutorial: Generate and analyze Version usage report for SharePoint site (Preview)
+# Tutorial: Generate and analyze version usage report for SharePoint site (Preview)

 By understanding version storage on a site, you can better optimize the Version history settings to meet your organization’s recovery objectives and manage storage costs.